WHAT WE DO

 What’s the difference between the Research Center and the Sheboygan County Museum?

 The SCHRC is a private archive.
 It is a sister organization to the Sheboygan County Historical Society and Museum.
 The two organizations work very closely together, but are, in fact, two distinct entities with similar purposes.
-The Sheboygan County Historical MUSEUM collects artifacts (chairs, clothing, farm machinery) associated with Sheboygan County.
+The Sheboygan County Historical MUSEUM collects 3D artifacts (chairs, clothing, farm machinery) associated with Sheboygan County.
 Sheboygan County Historical RESEARCH CENTER collects paper history (maps, photos, newspaper articles, scrapbooks) of the county.
 An easy way to remember is – If you dust it, it goes to the museum.
-If you file it, then it comes here.
+If you file it, it comes to the Research Center.

 Library Collections